Home | Browse Topics | Government & legal system | Dealing with government agencies | The Ombudsman: Watchdogs over government

 • broad scope – The Ombudsman can investigate many different problems and complaints, including how a decision was made, and whether the decision is appropriate.
 If you go to the courts, you are only allowed to challenge a decision based on the way that a decision was made, not the actual decision.
 However, the Ombudsman can’t investigate in situations where there is a court or tribunal that you are able to complain to instead – for example, if you want to complain about a decision made by ACC there is already a specific external review process set up to do that.

 • effective – The Ombudsman can only make recommendations, not orders, but their recommendations are important and government agencies usually listen to them.
-But even before that, when you complain to the Ombudsman the top managers of the agency involved will hear about it, instead of the lower or middle-level staff you would probably have been dealing with before.
+Before that, when you complain to the Ombudsman, the top managers of the agency involved will hear about it, instead of the lower or middle-level staff you would probably have been dealing with before.
 If you have a valid complaint the managers will be worried about the chance of the Ombudsman deciding against the agency, and may want to answer the complaint before the Ombudsman makes their recommendation.

 Who the Ombudsman can investigate